-Selwyn G. Blaylock devoted a working lifetime to mines and minerals and left a number of monuments to his effectiveness including, a successful Canadian mining and metallurgical enterprise, Consolidated Mining & Smelting Co. of Canada, moving upward in this organization from assayer in 1899 to president and managing director in 1939.
-A host of technological advances in the field of metallurgy.
-A trail-blazing record in the field of human and industrial relations.
+Selwyn G. Blaylock devoted a working lifetime to mines and minerals and left a number of monuments to his effectiveness including: a successful Canadian mining and metallurgical enterprise, Consolidated Mining & Smelting Co. of Canada, moving upward in this organization from assayer in 1899 to president and managing director in 1939, a host of technological advances in the field of metallurgy and a trail-blazing record in the field of human and industrial relations.

 Recognition of his contribution and stature in the industry was dramatized in 1948 by the creation of the Selwyn G. Blaylock Medal, awarded annually by The Canadian Institute of Mining and Metallurgy.

 Born in 1879 in the small Quebec town of Paspebiac, Mr. Blaylock attended Bishop’s College School in Lennoxville, Quebec and in 1899 was graduated from McGill University with a bachelor of science degree.

 From that time onwards, Mr. Blaylock was a Westerner.
 He went to British Columbia in 1899 and worked there as a surveyor for the Canadian Smelting Works in Trail, B.C.
 Two years later, he became the company’s chief chemist.
 In 1906 the company became Consolidated Mining & Smelting Co. of Canada.
 From chief chemist and metallurgist, he became general superintendent of the Hall Mines Smelter at Nelson, B.C., then general superintendent of the St. Eugene mines.
 He recommended purchase of the Sullivan mine and took responsibility for its development.
 In 1919, he became the company’s general manager, a director in 1922, vice-president in 1927, managing director in 1938 and president in 1939.